salan223/SphereMovie/doc/sprint1/standups.md

 # Standup 2 - November 11th, 2024
 ## Murtaza Hussaini
-  1. Worked on implementing the backend for movies
+  1. Worked on:
-  2. Commit to
+- Initialized Spring Boot project with dependencies like Lombok, Spring Web, and Spring Data MongoDB.
+- Created the schema for the movie model and connected it to the database.
+- Implemented the first API endpoint to fetch all movies from the MongoDB database.
+  3. Commit to add API endpoint for fetching individual movies by their IMDb ID.
-  3. Done by
+  4. Done by November 13th.
-  4. No blockers
+  5. No blockers

 ## Karishma Maharjan
   1. Worked on installing, setting the database, and working on RPM.md file